SmartBR/clans/README.md

 # clans
-Clans plugin for selling in SpigotMC.org
+Clans plugin for publishing in SpigotMC.org